entando/entando-docs/vuepress/docs/next/tutorials/cms/digital-assets-tutorial.md

 ![image](./extracted-media/media/DigitalAssets2.png)

--   From the **Add file** modal window, you must choose one the available Groups and then the **Upload** button.
-If categories have been defined and displayed , you can join the file with the categories you want.
+-   From the **Add file** modal window, you must choose one of the available Groups and then the **Upload** button.
+If categories have been defined, you can apply them to the asset in this step.

 ![image](./extracted-media/media/DigitalAssets3.png)